aws-samples/automating-livestream-video-monitoring/README.md

    ![Amplify console screenshot](./img/amplify-console-deploy-finish.png)

-1. We need to do one more configuration to link the processing pipeline to the web application.
+1. We need to perform an additional step to link the processing pipeline to the web application.
 To do this:

    - In the Amplify application, go to the “**Backend environments**” tab
    - Click on the “**API**” link under “**categories added**”